madneal/htb/Holiday/README.md

 ### Sqlmap

 Try to use sqlmap to brute force the login request.
 Due to the awful network or something, sqlmap is slow for me to use for the boxed in hack the box.
-So try to prefer get some important information instead of dump all information in sqlmap.
+So try to prefer to get some important information instead of dump all information in sqlmap.
 For example, obtain tables firstly.
 Then dig into the interesting table.

 ```
 sqlmap -r sql.req --level=5 --risk=3 --tables --threads=10